Anxiety dream: Causes

-One cause suggested which could induce anxiety dreams is that they can stem from childhood trauma.
+One suggested cause of anxiety dreams is childhood trauma.
 A factor in this is the developing ego of the child.
 This is especially true of children about one year in age.
 At this age anxiety dreams occur because the child's ego can't integrate his or her daily experiences.
 Shapiro also explains that the growing ego is easily affected by trauma and conflicts the child may be experiencing.
 This is an important factor because the ego-defense mechanisms (e.g. repression and intellectualization) are key in staving off anxiety dreams and nightmares.

 Conflict in a child's life as well as the approaching of developmental stages can also cause anxiety dreams.
 For example, there may be conflict present as a child begins toilet training.
 "Toilet training precipitates conflicts between the wish to soil and fear of loss of parental love.
 If, during this period, the child is subject to disturbing experiences which leave him feeling helpless and unprotected, his anxiety over parental disapproval is exacerbated."
 This anxiety could likely lead to anxiety dreams in a child.